 Farm Animal Refuge is a 501c3 non- profit organization that focuses on the rescue and forever refuge of abused, unwanted, and neglected farmed animals.
 The animals here act as ambassadors and help people make the connection between companion animals and farmed animals.
 In addition to animal rescue, our mission is to help those people who have made the connection transition to a vegan lifestyle through resources and advocacy.

 I grew up my whole life loving animals.
 My mom used to bring in all sorts of unlikely pets.
-From bottle-feeding kittens to bringing home a puppy that turned out to be a coyote.
-We had a little raccoon that used to come to our back door, and we would feed him grapes and let him run around the house.
+From bottle-feeding kittens to a raccoon that used to come to our back door, and we would feed him grapes and let him run around the house.
 We hopped fences to feed horses.
 We bought feeder mice to save them from being eaten by snakes.
 We loved our dogs and fed squirrels and ducks.
-But we also went to Sea World every weekend in the summer and ate meat.
+But we also had yet to make the same connection to farmed animals.

-My hope is that we can change the world for animals.
+My hope is that we can change the world for animals together as a community!
 To give people a higher calling than just the day to day grind.
-We can do this, for us, for the animals and when people band together in a movement, we can move mountains.
+We can do this for us, for the animals, and for the environment.
+When people band together in a movement, we can move mountains.

-A change that may seem so obvious in the world isn’t always so obvious.
 And as people, we have to understand that change starts with ones self.
 There is a calling that lies in each person’s heart to make the world better place.
 To be good stewards of our planet and all of it’s inhabitants.
 We have to answer that call!
-It all starts with you, right now.
-Can you do it?
-Can you be brave?
+It all starts with you, right now!
 Can you be the change?
 Please join us in this journey to save lives!

-Matt is a native San Diegan.
-Spending much if his life in kitchen he was raised and trained to see animals as a product until the day everything changed.
-He decided to dedicate his life to animal advocacy and did just that.
+Matt is a native San Diego.
+Spending much of his life as a chef and in the kitchen, he was raised and trained to see animals as a product.